-Flamenco, jazz, and Afro-Peruvian music are some of the more commonly used musical applications of drum boxes, but they are widely used today for bands and artists playing acoustic sets.
+These instruments are known as called Cajons.
+The cajón drum is a percussion instrument that originates from Peru.
+Flamenco, jazz, and Afro-Peruvian music are some of the more commonly used musical applications of Cajóns, but they are widely used today for bands and artists playing acoustic sets.

-How is a Cajón played and made?
+How is a Cajon Played and Made?

 Players use their hands to slap the front or rear faces to create a boomy bass drum effect or a snappy snare sound.
 In addition to hands, players of Cajóns can also use brushes, mallets, or even sticks.

-Cajon drum boxes are generally made from sheets of thick wood and ply wall on the interior.
+Cajóns are generally made from sheets of thick wood and ply wall on the interior.
 The striking surface on the front of the Cajon is referred to as the “tapa.”

 There are a ton of options to choose from when it comes to buying one and it may be a bit confusing.
-To address that issue, we will be detailing each cajón below the comparison chart below.
+To address that issue, we will be detailing each one below.

-1) Meinl Percussion JC50LBNT Cajón
+1) Meinl Percussion Jam Cajon

 The first Cajón on our list is the Meinl Percussion JC50LBNT, and for those who don’t know, Meinl cymbals

 It’s cheaper than most and will not have all the fancy features a more expensive Cajón might have.
-That being said, let’s see some of the positives with Meinl’s best-selling drum box.
+That being said, let’s see some of the positives with Meinl’s best-selling Cajón.

 This Cajón has no bells and whistles; it’s pretty much standard.
 But don’t let that scare you away from it.
 It’s perfect for jam sessions and acoustic shows.

 The Cajón is constructed of all birch and includes internal snare wires.
 It has a very snappy and punchy sound, depending on where you strike it.
 If you hit directly in the center with your palm, you’ll get a nice and deep bass tone.

 When I have used this drum box on a gig, I actually like to have two microphones on it: a Shure Beta 52 near the sound hole in the back and a Shure SM57 near the front to capture the snappy snare sounds.

 You can physically move the front layer, where your hand strikes, away from the resonating body.
 Depending on your taste, you can vary the amount of slap sound on your drum box.
 Here’s a video of the Cajon in action.

-2) LP Black Box Wire Cajón
+2) Latin Percussion Black Box

 They bridge the gap between real authentic world instruments and consumer-level products.
 They make everything from cowbells to timbales.

 LP was formed in 1964 by Martin Cohen and soon after was already making bongos, cowbells, and many other instruments to musicians.

 The LP Black Box Cajon is also another best-seller in terms of competitors.
 As far as features and specs go, this one is very similar to the Meinl Cajon.

 It’s more solid than others.
 The box measures 21 x 13 x 12 inches, which makes for a bit bigger of a Cajón.
 This instrument is also the winner of DRUM!
 Magazine’s Drummies! award for Best Cajón.

 I personally love the look of this Cajón.
 One setback, when compared to the Meinl, is that there is no adjustable front plate.
 The sound from it is punchy, warm, and very musical.

-I can’t speak to this as I am short, but some have stated that if you’re taller, you’ll have a more difficult time playing this drum box, due to how you must sit on it.
+I can’t speak to this as I am short, but some have stated that if you’re taller, you’ll have a more difficult time playing this instrument, due to how you must sit on it.

-3) Meinl Percussion Subwoofer Cajón
+3) Meinl Percussion Subwoofer Cajon

 Back again with Meinl Percussion!
 This is our Editor’s Choice pick for this review.
 Yes, this Cajón is the most expensive on the list, but hey, they say you get what you pay for, right?

 This is Meinl’s biggest and baddest Cajón, offering a low-end punch that everyone dreams of.
 The first time I sat down at this Cajón, I could really feel it.
 The size of the sound is so massive.
-According to Meinl, the extra deep body allows for excellent low note development.
+According to Meinl, the extra-deep body allows for excellent low note development.

 The jumbo bass Cajón measures 13.5 x 19.75 x 13.75 inches; this drum box is shorter than the LP Black Box!
 One interesting thing to note about it is that it features forward-facing sound ports.

 One player who used Meinl’s pedal attachment has had issues with the fiberboard being damaged and has had to repair it multiple times.
 You never know, though.
 This could have been a result of overplaying.

-4) Roland EC-10 EL Cajón
+5) Roland EC-10 Electronic Cajón

+Roland is the first company to create an electronic Cajón and I feel like Alesis is not too far behind.
 Roland’s electronic Cajón is a hybrid.
-While it does operate as a standard drum box, it is also packed with built-in electronic sounds.
+While it does operate as a standard box drum, it is also packed with built-in electronic sounds.

 You can now blend traditional tones with acoustic drums, tambourines, shakers, electronic drums, and more.
 The EC-10 is completely self-contained, as it comes with battery power and an onboard speaker.
 You also do have the option to plug the electronic Cajón into a PA system via the line out on the back of the box.

-Things to consider when buying a Cajón
+Things to Consider When Buying a Cajón

 Very few have an electronic jack for amplification, so miking it up might be necessary at certain gigs.

 What kind of musicians play Cajóns?

 It’s a very easy instrument to pick up and start playing.
-Cajons have gained a lot of popularity as of late due to their portability and great sound output.
+Cajóns have gained a lot of popularity as of late due to their portability and great sound output.

 You can.
 By using a special kick drum pedal, you can set up your Cajón next to your hi-hat (for example) and play your Cajón with your left foot on the kick pedal.

-Are Cajóns loud enough to upset the neighbors?
+Are Cajóns Loud Enough to Upset the Neighbors?

 Be sure to respect them the best you can and see if you can arrange a time when you can play your Cajón.
 We all like our peace and quiet, too.

 They instruct you to use plywood for the drum faces, but if you wanted to go for a better sound, you could instead use a solid hardwood like mahogany.

 A DIY project may sound like a good idea, but unless you’re a master craftsman, this project could get intense.

-How to play Cajón – Best resources to start learning
+How to Play Cajón – Best Resources to Start Learning

 You’ll notice near the top of the drum box when slapped, you will hear an articulate, snappy sound.
-When striking the Cajón with your palm in the middle, you will get a more bass heavy tone.
+When striking the Cajón with your palm in the middle, you will get a more bass-heavy tone.
 Using these two sounds in conjunction with one another is the best way to start playing simple grooves.

 YouTube is an excellent resource for learning how to play the Cajón.
 If you’re completely new to playing, check out some videos and watch how people are playing.
 Try to emulate the motions and grooves you see.
 Here’s a video that details the basics.

-A brief history of the Cajón
+A Brief History of the Cajón

 At its purest form, the Cajón is a drum, a stand, and a seat, all in one.
 The simplicity of this design may have been key in allowing this instrument to travel many miles across multiple continents and cultures.

-The Cajón originates from West Africa
+The Cajón Originates from West Africa

 The word Cajón is a literal translation from Spanish meaning box.
 We see the Cajón in many cultures spanning across several continents and generations.
 In West Africa, the indigenous people had (and still have) musical traditions that were rich in rhythm and dance.